This is the multi-page printable view of this section. Click here to print.

 func WithRequest(requestType interface{}, examples ...interface{}) OperationOption

-Sets the request body type with optional examples.
+Sets the request body type with optional named examples.

 Parameters: